Khant-Khine/Dijkstra-s-Algorithm-with-preset-graph/README.md

   </li>
   <li>
     Main Program
     This main program includes the preset graph and user interface.
 It also includes the Dijkstra's Algorithm within it.
 For the user interface, the user will be presented with a list of locations within the university and prompted to enter a starting location.
+The program will verify the validity of the entered location, and proceed to ask the user for the ending location.
   </li>
 </ul>
 ## Programming Language and Compiler